 Lovers of Russian antiques will enjoy perusing websites of antiquities dealers in hopes of finding that special piece.
 While you can easily purchase Russian antiques from shops internationally, you'll fare better if you have some knowledge of Russian collectibles and the process for getting them shipped to your home before ordering.
 You'll soon find that for some larger or more expensive antiques, it's best to seek them out from local shops rather than from abroad due to the shipping costs, customs fees, and concerns about the reliability of postal systems transporting goods from country to country.

 You'll find high-end antique dealers in the U.S., Australia, and London as well as fun places to buy Soviet-era collectibles.

-A La Vieille Russie specializes in high-end antique items and jewelry.
-They have a section dedicated to Faberge items, like enamel frames, egg pendants, and other decorative items.
-The ALVR web catalog is great for browsing (and great for dreaming).
-An old family-run business, they are located on Fifth Avenue in New York City.
+A La Vieille Russie (ALVR) specializes in high-end antique items and jewelry from many countries including Russia, Italy, and England.
+An old family-run business founded in Kiev in 1851, they are located on Fifth Avenue in New York City.

 Russian antique curiosities, from Christmas ornaments to space exploration memorabilia, fill the pages of Motka.com.
-Rather reasonable prices mean that authenticity isn't such a large concern as it is with "Faberge" objects d'art.
-This is a fun site for those just becoming interested in Russian antiques.
+Rather reasonable prices mean that authenticity may not be guaranteed but they do offer certificates of authenticity for their Russian icons.